 Market volatility is especially uncomfortable when you focus on short-term ups and downs.
 Instead, extend your time horizon to focus on the long-term growth of your investments and the progress you’ve made toward your goals.

 Consider the chart below that shows contrasting perspectives of the same hypothetical investment.
 The short-term view is one that many investors have of their portfolios — tracing returns over short periods of time.
-The long-term view plots the same exact investment over the same period, but shows annual change in the portfolio value invested instead.
+The long-term view plots the same exact investment over the same period but shows annual change in the portfolio value invested instead.
 With this perspective, the short-term fluctuations of the first chart have smoothed out over time, and the picture of a growing portfolio becomes clearer.

 Action #1: Run a portfolio checkup

-Action #2: Upgrade your core bonds
+Action #2: Review your bond portfolio

 Action #3: Expand your horizons